handk85/web-test-tutorial/README.md

 The e2e test (a.k.a. integration test) is implemented by using [cypress](https://www.cypress.io).

 ### How to run

+Before run the e2e test, you should run both backend and frontend in seaparate terminal sessions.

+(Tip. you may want to use [tmux](https://github.com/tmux/tmux/wiki) or [screen](https://linuxize.com/post/how-to-use-linux-screen/) to run multiple terminal sessions)

 - Move to the backend directory: `cd e2e_test`
 - Install dependencies and build: `npm ci`